Saturday, October 29, 2022

 (French translation below)

 Hang on tight.
-Magma is supernatural.
-Magma plays by its own rules.
-It is an unusual, rocking and intensely powerful music.
+Magma is something almost supernatural.
+They play by their own rules, creating music that is unusual, deeply rocking, and intensely powerful.

-Is it everyone's cup of tea?
-No, but that didn't stop Rolling Stone from pronouncing it #24 in a Top 50 list of the greatest progressive rock albums of all time.
+Is it everyone’s cup of tea?
+No. But that didn’t stop Rolling Stone from ranking Mëkanïk Dëstruktïẁ Kömmandöh at No. 24 on its list of the 50 greatest progressive rock albums of all time.

 FRENCH VERSION (google translate)